Product Leader & Builder

 Evans

-Nearly fifteen years building products, teams, and organizations that create real impact.
+Nearly two decades building products, teams, and organizations that create real impact.
 I lead with curiosity, craft with intention, and ship with grit.

 Product Leadership Experience